purescript/documentation/README.md

 ### Getting Started

 - [Getting Started](guides/Getting-Started.md): Download PureScript and build your first project
-- [PureScript By Example](https://leanpub.com/purescript/read): A book about PureScript.
-Learn functional programming for the web by solving practical problems
 - [Try PureScript](http://try.purescript.org): Try PureScript in your browser

 ### Learning